kalai-transpiler/kalai/docs/Design.md

 Notes on type names: don't want them to collide with Clojure words or user expectations of target language names.
 They must be quoted.
 Collection types go in nested vectors.

+Turning data literals into s-expressions, cannot use data literals in intermediate s-expressions. groups of statements in place of expressions are raised to above the statement, assigned to a temp variable in scope.
+Similar to return (identifying statements) but different.. context can be in the statement, and statements can have child statements.